 Awards & Recognition

-Indiana Super Lawyers Rising Star (2018)
+Indiana Super Lawyers Rising Star (2018 - Present)

 - Each year, Super Lawyers recognizes the top lawyers in Indiana via a patented multiphase selection process involving peer nomination, independent research and peer evaluation.
 The Indiana lawyers who receive the highest point totals during this selection process are further recognized in Indiana Super Lawyers Top Lists.